githubmo/kafka-course-setup/README.md

 Below is a checklist of what we are looking for:

 - [ ] Run the Docker Compose to set up Kafka locally with local Docker
-- [ ] Import sample code into IntelliJ or IDE of choice at Companies House
+- [ ] Import sample code into IntelliJ or IDE of choice
 - [ ] Download the necessary maven dependencies
 - [ ] Run the sample Kafka example project with no issues
 - [ ] Run the sample Spring Boot application with no issues